 What: The Woodring Highline Future Bilingual Teacher Fellow (FBTF) Program is a Route 1, Alternative Route to Certification partnership between Highline Schools and Western Washington University.
-The route supports employed paraprofessionals who seek to become K-8 certified teachers and 8 academic quarters (2 years).
+This two year (8 academic quarters) route supports employed paraeducators who seek to become K-8 certified teachers.

-Who: Bilingual paraprofessionals will become Bilingual Teaching Fellows in Highline Public Schools (available to current employees and new applicants).
-To be considered, candidates will need to:
+Who: Bilingual paraeducators become Bilingual Teaching Fellows in Highline Public Schools (available to current employees and new applicants).
+To be considered, candidates need to:

 - demonstrate a high level of language skills in English and an additional language

-- a transferable Associate of Arts (AA) degree or higher
+- have completed a transferable Associate of Arts (AA) degree or equivalent

 - pass the WEST-B Requirement

-Where: Bilingual teaching fellows will be placed in schools throughout Highline Public Schools in Southwest King County.
+Where: Bilingual teaching fellows work in schools throughout Highline Public Schools in Southwest King County.
 Classes take place in a flexible hybrid format with some classes being offered in the evenings, weekends, and online.

-When: The program begins Summer 2016.
+When: Cohort 2 begins Summer 2018.
 Bilingual teaching fellows will continue to be employed, work and study over two years.
-Fellows who complete the program will graduate with a bachelor’s degree June of 2018 and Washington State teaching certification.
+Fellows who complete the program will graduate with a bachelor’s degree and Washington State teaching certification in June of 2020.

-How: Bilingual teaching fellows will work full time in paraprofessional roles, maintaining regular salary and benefits.
-Through their work as paraprofessionals, they will practice and deepen their study with Western Washington University’s Woodring College of Education.
-Courses will be held locally and online.
+How: Bilingual teaching fellows work full time in paraeducator roles, maintaining regular salary and benefits.
+Through their work as paraeducators, they practice and deepen their study with Western Washington University’s Woodring College of Education.
+Courses are held locally and online.

-How much: An $8,000/year scholarship covers most of the tuition, leaving participants with about $3,000/year to pay in remaining tuition and other fees.
-Students may be considered for additional financial aid opportunities through Western Washington University.
+How much: An $8,000/year conditional loan, for each of the two years, covers most of the tuition, leaving participants with about $3,000/year to pay in remaining tuition and other fees.
+Additional financial aid opportunities may be available through Western Washington University.